The Technology

 Linear induction design

-This is a wonderful technology and the basis of most electric motors today.
+This technology is the basis of most electric motors today.

 Unfortunately, there is no known way to switch very high current levels required at very high frequencies necessary to reach high velocities.